 You have probably heard about it, but in case you haven’t – you can watch, snorkel, or dive with whale sharks in Oslob, Cebu!

-Ten (10) kilometres away from the center town of Oslob in Cebu, is the small barangay of Tan-awan.
+Ten (10) kilometers away from the center town of Oslob in Cebu, is the small barangay of Tan-awan.
 There, whale shark watching is a hit among many tourists.
-Both local and international travellers visit the town to get a closer look at these gentle giants.
+Both local and international travelers visit the town to get a closer look at these gentle giants.
 If like them, you also want to see the whale sharks for yourself while enjoying a great swim in the clear waters; then you better pay them a visit.

 But first, a quick rundown on how it all began.

-Oslob Whale Shark Watching started on September 2011.
+Oslob Whale Shark Watching started in September 2011.
 Very few knew about this attraction at first until the news hit the internet two months later.
 By December of that same year, local fishermen started interacting with the whale sharks by feeding them (which nowadays is highly discouraged).
 Large numbers of tourists then flocked to Tan-awan to do the same.